geoboom/facemask-workshop/README.md

 # Project setup

-Follow the instructions below to get familiarized with the project repository.
+Follow the instructions below to get familiarized with the project repo.
 You may make reference to this section during the workshop itself to perform certain tasks :book:.

 If you wish to access the incomplete pre-workshop code, type `git checkout workshop` to switch to the `workshop` branch (while in the project folder).
 To revert back to the `master` branch containing the working code, type `git checkout master`.